 Using rose water

 Rose water is a liquid distillation from rose petals.
 It is that lovely floral note in a traditional, Turkish baklava.
-And while it was used in Asia and the Middle East as a flavoring agent since at least the Middle Ages, it wasn’t known in the United States until the 1800’s.
+While it was used in Asia and the Middle East as a flavoring agent since at least the Middle Ages, it wasn’t known in the United States until the 1800s.

 Rose water is considered an aphrodisiac.
 The flower is associated with Aphrodite and according to Temptations: igniting the pleasure and power of aphrodisiacs, rose petals fueled countless Roman orgies.

 But rose water is also associated with health.
-In addition to an association with sexual health, this fragrant extract is antioxidant rich.
+In addition to its association with sexual health, this fragrant extract is antioxidant-rich.
 It’s also known to soothe sore throats.
-And according to a 2011 study, it may also be a mood enhancer.
+According to a 2011 study, it may also be a mood enhancer.
 What better to get you in the mood for love than an ingredient that puts you in a good mood?

 You don’t need to be a bartender to make this easy Champagne cocktail

-I originally made this Champagne cocktail recipe because I wanted everyone to feel like they can make an exotic cocktail, even those who don’t know how to cook.
+I originally made this Champagne cocktail recipe because I wanted everyone to feel like they could make an exotic cocktail, even those who don’t know how to cook.
 So forget hiring a bartender for your next party.
-Just get a bottle of good, quality rose water and stock up on mid-priced, Brut-style Champagne or sparkling wine, (I often use a modestly priced Cava to make this drink), and wow your guests with this elegant and aromatic drink.
+Just get a bottle of good, quality rose water and stock up on mid-priced, Brut-style Champagne or sparkling wine or Prosecco.
+I often use a modestly priced Cava in the $10 range to make this drink.
+Just find a bottle of Brut-style bubbly you find delicious and wow your guests with this elegant and aromatic drink.

 Champagne with a Rose Water Kiss